-The members of the CEO are invited to scheduled board meetings.
+The members of the CEO also attend scheduled board meetings as well as committee meetings which are held quarterly.
 All meetings are held in ADA compliant buildings so that anyone interested is able to participate.
 Meetings are also held virtually utilizing Zoom.
 During the pandemic all meetings were held virtually and we will continue to offer a virtual format in addition to in person meetings once we are able to meet in person.
 Members of the Workforce Development Board are selected and appointed by the Chief Elected Officials.
 These members are nominated by key business agencies to the Chief Elected Officials at both the county and regional level.
 As a result, a highly impressive board was established with representatives of "CEO type" participating.